brandonkim12/brandonkim12.github.io/_posts/2018-12-19-heat-transfer-1-introduction.md

 <center>2.
 Conduction</center>

 * Atomic and molecular activity: processes at these levels sustain this mode of heat transfer
+* Caused by the direct contact between the objects containing heat energy
 * Physical mechanism of conduction: most easily explained by considering a gas and using ideas (Familiar from thermodynamics background)
 * In the presence of a temperature gradient, energy transfer by conduction must then occur in the direction of decreasing temperature.